CYBERSECURE CODER (CSC) Training Course

 The Secure Coding Landscape

-14 HoursThis course provides an introduction to fundamental security concepts, offers a broad overview of vulnerabilities irrespective of the programming languages or platforms used, and elucidates how to manage risks related to software security throughout the different stages of the software development lifecycle.
-By avoiding in-depth technical specifics, it emphasizes some of the most intriguing and critical vulnerabilities across various software development technologies, and discusses the challenges associated with security testing along with techniques and tools that can be utilized to identify existing issues within code.
+14 HoursThis course provides an introduction to fundamental security concepts, offering a broad perspective on vulnerabilities that transcend specific programming languages and platforms.
+It explains how to manage risks associated with software security across the various phases of the software development lifecycle.
+Rather than diving into deep technical specifics, the course highlights some of the most critical and prevalent vulnerabilities found in different software development technologies.
+It also addresses the challenges of security testing, presenting practical techniques and tools that can be applied to identify existing issues in your code.

-- Grasp foundational principles of security, IT security, and secure coding practices
+- Grasp the basic concepts of security, IT security, and secure coding practices.

-- Be informed about recent vulnerabilities in development environments and frameworks
+- Stay informed about recent vulnerabilities affecting development environments and frameworks.

 Managers